mixpix3ls/mixpix3ls.github.io/_posts/2019-05-13-gcp-virtual-machines.markdown

 Google Cloud Platform (GCP) is a cloud computing platform offered by Google containing many services spanning infrastructure-as-a-service (IaaS), platform-as-a-service (PaaS) and software-as-a-service (SaaS).
 This enabled workloads of varying complexity to run on GCP, from static websites to sophisticated applications using managed databases and serverless technology.

-In this tutorial, you will execute the steps required to create a Linux Virtual Machine (VM) in GCP using the Google Cloud Console.
-You will then log in to that VM, install the Nginx web server and expose the VM to the internet.
+In this tutorial, you will execute the steps required to create a Linux Virtual Machine (VM) in GCP, log in to that VM and install the Nginx web server on it, all using the Google Cloud Console.

 # Prequisites